red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/csl/lmm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 More Advanced Flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section describes more advanced flows defined in the ``llm.co`` library.
-When you get started with Colang you most likely will not need to directly use these flows.
+When you get started with Colang, you most likely will not need to directly use these flows.
 These flows exist to support more advanced use cases.

 **Advanced Interaction Continuation**

-Flows with more advanced LLM based continuations
+Flows with more advanced LLM-based continuations

 .. code-block:: colang